Helping Students Get Started in an Online Class

 3. Make important information easy to find

-• Student Services block: These links for academic, technical, and other student support services are automatically updated for you so that students who need assistance can access it easily.
+• Student Services block: The links for academic, technical, and other student support services in this DELTA-managed block are automatically updated for you so that students who need assistance can access it easily.

 4. Introduce yourself